Find Senior Living in Nebraska

 See full list of all 420 licensed assisted living facilities in Nebraska for 2020.
 Senior Living Help enables senior citizens and their loved ones to locate every licensed assisted living facility in Nebraska.
-If you or your loved one are trying to find a facility in any part of Nebraska with kind and caring staff who will help with daily living activities such as bathing, dressing, eating, moving or any other activities, please browse all facility listings below by your city or county, or alternatively use the search box above to find an assisted living home in Nebraska that is nearby.
+If you or your loved one are trying to locate a facility in any part of Nebraska with loving and caring staff who will assist with daily living activities such as taking a bath, getting dressed, eating, moving or any other activities, please browse all facility listings below by your city or county, or alternatively use the search box above to find an assisted living facility in Nebraska that is near you.

 Families in search of assisted living facilities in Nebraska have a wide range of friendly communities to choose from.
 This is because it has been estimated that there are over 50,000 assisted living residential facilities serving senior citizens across the United States, with more than 400 of them being right in the Nebraska state.